 Since every layer has the same productivity (mass per time) the very thin bottommost layer has the same productivity as the (practically or hypothetically implementet) uppermost convergent assembly layer - a single cube with the size of the sidelength of the factory.
 This lets the density of productivity (productivity per volume) explode - but there are issues.

 For all but the most extreme applications a stratified design will work well.
 Going beyond that it becomes tedious.
 As an analogy one can compare it to going from very useful PCs to more specialised grapic cards.

 Filling the whole Factory volume with the immense productivity density of the bottommost layer(s) of a stratified design would lead to unhandlable requirements for product expulsion (too high accelerations) and ridiculousdly high waste heat that could probably even with advanced heat transportation only be handled for very short peaks.
 (Todo:check when it becomes possible).
 See: productivity explosion.
 Sensible working designs for continuous maximum performance cannot fill a whole cube volume with an implementation of the bottommost assembly levels but need a complicated an unflexible 3D fractal design.
 If one goes to the limits the cooling facilities will become way bigger than the factory.

 Deviating from the stack structure to get more volume than the bottommost layer in a stratified design where actual mechanosynthesis happens

 - makes system design onsiderably harder (less scale invariance, harder post design system adjustability)

 - may lead to a bottleneck at the upper convergent assembly levels.

-- the integration of basic assembly levels (not layers) and if "simplified" the severly complicated product design by the lack of intermediate standard part handling.
+- If assembly levels are "simplified" then product assembly design gets severely complicateddue to the lack of intermediate standard part handling capabilities.